NIXANDASS/19cs403_ODD-25-26/19AI307_JAVA(25-26)/Module-01/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Strings and Math Function using Java
+Program to implement a Datatypes using Java
 Developed by: SHALINI K
 RegisterNumber:21222240095
 */